zerkz/mcp/README.md

   - MCP Server can only access auth info for orgs that have been explicitly allowlisted
   - Users specify allowed orgs when starting the server

-## Get Started Using VS Code
+## Get Started Using VS Code as the Client

-Want to jump right in and see what all the fuss is about?
+Want to jump in and see what all the fuss is about?
 Read on!

-Let's use Visual Studio Code (VS Code) as our sample MCP client because it's a standard Salesforce DX development tool.
+This example uses Visual Studio Code (VS Code) as the MCP client because it's a standard Salesforce DX development tool.
 After you configure VS Code with the Salesforce MCP server, you then use GitHub Copilot and natural language to easily execute typical Salesforce DX development tasks, such as listing your authorized orgs, viewing org records, and deploying or retrieving metadata.

-But you're not limited to using only VS Code and Copilot.
+But you're not limited to using only VS Code and Copilot!
 You can configure many other clients to use the Salesforce MCP server, such as Cursor, Claude Desktop, Zed, Windsurf, and more.

 **Prerequisites**

-Make sure that you already have a Salesforce DX environment set up on your computer, in particular that you:
+Make sure that you have a Salesforce DX environment set up on your computer.
+In particular, you've already:

 - [Installed VS Code](https://code.visualstudio.com/docs) on your computer.
 - [Created a Salesforce DX project](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_ws_create_new.htm) and opened it in VS Code.
 - [Authorized at least one Salesforce org](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_web_flow.htm) to use with your DX project.

+**Let's Do It**

-1. Edit the [settings.json](https://code.visualstudio.com/docs/configure/settings#_settings-file-locations) settings file and add this JSON snippet:
+1. Edit the VS Code [settings.json](https://code.visualstudio.com/docs/configure/settings#_settings-file-locations) file and add this JSON snippet:

    ```json
    {